prometeuskc/.github/profile/README.md

 ## Licensing

-Our software is released under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute it.
+This software is released under the Prometeus KC License.
+See the [LICENSE](LICENSE) file for details.

 Thank you for considering Prometeus KC Software Solutions.
 We look forward to being part of your journey toward technological excellence!